Auburn Cultural Council

 The Auburn Cultural Council is a group of dedicated volunteers with a desire to enrich the lives of Auburn residents through the Arts, Humanities, and Interpretive Sciences.
 The Council supports a wide variety of art forms, including the ongoing work of individual artists and the collaborative proposals that bring artists and organizations together.

-The Auburn Cultural Council is happy to announce that we are accepting grant applications online for the 2021 fiscal year through our portal on the Massachusetts Cultural Council website.
 Please read the State and the Auburn Cultural Council Guidelines and Priorities before applying.
 All applications meeting the Council’s criteria (see list below) will be considered.

 Auburn Town Hall

 The Auburn Cultural Council gives priority to grants submitted by Auburn residents, organizations, agencies, and schools that will benefit diverse groups of Auburn citizens through cultural, scientific and/or historical performances or education.

 In addition to the state criteria, applications will be evaluated using the following criteria:

 1. Grant funds must be used for arts, humanities or interpretive sciences.

 2. Applicant has secured a venue and must have documentation from that venue.

 3. Applicant has shown source of supplemental funding in the case of partial funding.